 Accordingly, the CFTC has taken initiatives to improve transparency.
 Data on commodity index investment (as in the above-mentioned report) is released on a quarterly basis.
 According to the latest report, the notional value of index investment for the 12 agricultural commodities was estimated at 32 billion USD in June 2009, nearly half of the value of June 2008.
 Two main factors explain this drop: the contraction of investment activity on commodity markets in the wake of the financial crisis and the reduction in commodity prices.
 From September 2009 onwards, an additional weekly report is available for 22 agricultural commodity markets.
 The "Disaggregated Commitments of Traders" report provides data broken down by new categories: 1) Producer/Merchant/Processor/User; 2) Swap Dealers; 3) Managed Money; 4) Other Reportables.
 Detailed definitions are specified in the glossary.
-To summarise categories 1) and 2) are considered as commercials in the COT report, while categories 3) and 4) are considered as non-commercials.
+To summarise categories 1) and 2) are considered as non-commercials9.
 The CFTC will review whether to replace the commercial/non commercial breakdown by the more disaggregated one or to keep publishing both types of reports.